CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Default: `2457`

 Interval between the more-intensive faraway-object scans, in milliseconds.
 Smaller values will update more frequently, but may have a performance cost.
+> [!IMPORTANT]
+> The strange, random-seeming numbers are there for a reason.
+Many addons update exactly once per second, which can cause them to sync up and create stutters when they all try to "stack" their updates at the same time.
+>
+> Unusual numbers like 104 and 2457 (roughly 0.1 second and 2.5 seconds, respectively) make it almost impossible for updates to regularly stack in this way.
+If you change these intervals, try to pick numbers like these.
 ## Radius of near scan
 * Config setting: `near_scan_radius`
 * Default: `4`